vespa-engine/sample-apps/dense-passage-retrieval-with-ann/README.md

   vespaengine/vespa
 </pre>

-Verify that configuration service (deploy api) is ready
+Verify that configuration service (deploy api) is ready:
 <pre data-test="exec">
 $ vespa status deploy --wait 300
 </pre>

-Download this sample application
+Download this sample application:
 <pre data-test="exec">
 $ vespa clone dense-passage-retrieval-with-ann myapp && cd myapp
 </pre>

 Download and set up the Transformer models, and build the application package.
 This can take some time as the two BERT-based models are around 100Mb each.
 The quick start uses quantized model versions.

 <pre data-test="exec">
 $ pip3 install -r requirements.txt